On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Conclusion

 This paper addressed the fast nonlinear filtering problem with MFDs on $SO(3)$.
 Two key properties associated with MFD-based attitude filters are revealed by analyzing the evolution of the distributions on $SO(3)$ along Bayes' rule: (i) the difference in mean attitudes of the prior and the likelihood distributions influence the uncertainty of the posterior distribution for rotations around a specific axis; (ii) MFD-based filters can filter out wrong information with low confidence faster than filters with CGDs.
 This finding is based on analytic expressions instead of a limited number of numerical examples or intuitive inferences.
 Therefore, it underpins the general validity and advantage of attitude filters with MFDs for estimation on $SO(3)$.

 Two filters with MFDs are thereby proposed, and they retain the aforementioned properties but reduce the computational burden by a significant amount compared to previous MFD-based attitude filters.
 The proposed filters represent the attitude uncertainty by the left- and right-invariant errors characterized by MFDs respectively.
-Moreover, the filter with right-invariant error is proved to be almost-global exponentially stable for the single-axis rotation.
+Moreover, the filter with right-invariant error is proved to be almost globally asymptotically stable as an observer on $SO(3)$, and to be locally exponentially stable for the case of single-axis rotation, which demonstrates the relationship between the two properties and the convergence rate.
 The filter with right-invariant errors performs as well as the Bayesian filter with MFDs presented in \cite{leeBayesianAttitudeEstimation2018} in challenging simulation examples but consumes much less computation time (about $1/5\sim 1/100$ of previous MFD-based attitude filters).
-The filter with left-invariant errors is slightly less accurate than the previous Bayesian filter with MFDs, but still significantly better in terms of accuracy than the well-established IEKF in challenging circumstances.
-Therefore, the two proposed filters are efficient alternatives to the existing Bayesian filters with MFDs and IEKF for the attitude estimation requiring high computation efficiency.
+The filter with left-invariant errors is slightly less accurate than the previous Bayesian filter with MFDs.
+Therefore, the two proposed filters are efficient alternatives to the existing Bayesian filters with MFDs for attitude estimation requiring high computational efficiency.